Culture of the Southern United States: Music

-The musical heritage of the South was developed by both whites and blacks, both influencing each other directly and indirectly.
+The musical heritage of the South was developed by both white and black artists, both influencing each other directly and indirectly.

-The South's musical history actually starts before the Civil War, with the songs of the African slaves and the traditional folk music brought from Britain and Ireland.
-Blues was developed in the rural South by African Americans at the beginning of the 20th century.
-In addition, old-time music, gospel music, spirituals, country music, rhythm and blues, soul music, funk, rock and roll, beach music, bluegrass, jazz (including ragtime, popularized by Southerner Scott Joplin), zydeco, and Appalachian folk music were either born in the South or developed in the region.
+The South's musical history actually starts before the Civil War, with the songs of the African slaves and traditional folk music.
+Blues, country, funk, gospel, jazz (including ragtime, popularized by Southerner Scott Joplin), folk music, rhythm-and-blues, spirituals, soul rock-and-roll, southern hip-hop, and zydeco are all music genres that were created by Black Americans in the rural South.
+In addition, old-time music, beach music, bluegrass, and Appalachian folk music were born in the South.

+Stax Records, Hi Records, and Goldwax Records released deep soul singles and albums.
+In the 1960s, Stax Records emerged as a leading competitor of Motown Records, laying the groundwork for later stylistic innovations in the process.
 In general, country music is based on the folk music of white Southerners, and blues and rhythm and blues is based on African American southern forms.
 However, whites and blacks alike have contributed to each of these genres, and there is a considerable overlap between the traditional music of blacks and whites in the South, especially in gospel music forms.
 A stylish variant of country music (predominantly produced in Nashville) has been a consistent, widespread fixture of American pop since the 1950s, while insurgent forms (i.e. bluegrass) have traditionally appealed to more discerning sub-cultural and rural audiences.
 Blues dominated the African American music charts from the advent of modern recording until the mid-1950s, when it was supplanted by the less guttural and forlorn sounds of rock and R&B. Nevertheless, unadulterated blues (along with early rock and roll) is still the subject of reverential adoration throughout much of Europe and cult popularity in isolated pockets of the United States.